 Balance shaft failure

-Because of this the timing chain can fail and possibly destroy the engine, so if you don’t want to risk this, then it’s a good idea to buy a car made from 2008 which will have the updated parts.
+Because of this the timing chain can fail and possibly destroy the engine, so if you don’t want to risk this, then it’s a good idea to buy a car made from 2008 which will have the updated parts or buy a car equipped with the older engines which have the M112 or M113 engine codes.

 The last possible problem of these newer engines is related to the intake manifold plastic outside arm and the inside plastic flaps which can break.
 Basically a plastic arm on the outside of the manifold can break, or sometimes the plastic flaps inside the intake manifold break as well – causing misfires, loss of power and eventually an illuminated check engine light.
 You can fix the broken outside plastic arm by removing and cleaning the intake manifold and replacing only the broken arm with an improved metallic one, or you can just buy a new complete intake manifold which is in a lot of cases a better and a faster solution, since after replacing the outside arm only the inside plastic flaps can still break.